 All participants incur a three year service commitment.

-We partner with over 40 defense and non-defense related companies to host EWI fellows.
-When applying for this program, the member is applying for the opportunity to work within industry and not for a specific company.
-The EWI Program Office is responsible for matching students to their companies and will work with each student to ensure the best match.
-Air Force educational objectives will supersede any personal desires.
+We partner with over 50 top-tier commercial and defense focused companies.
+When applying for this program, the member is applying for the opportunity to work with industry and not for a specific company.
+The EWI Program Office is responsible for matching students to their companies and will consider career field learning objectives, industry partnerships, and student’s background/preferences to ensure the best match.
+Air Force objectives will supersede any personal desires.